 Laser hair removal takes 6 to 8 sessions to see visible results.

 A healing period of 4 to 6 weeks between sessions is required to prevent stressing or irritating the skin.
 Only 10% to 30% of the hair on our body is above the surface at any given time.
 Within the healing period, new follicles start to grow, hence, the follow-up sessions.
 In most parts of the body except the face, patients can expect results to be permanent.

 Why The Aesthetics Centre in Singapore for laser hair removal

-Here at the clinic, we use the GentleMax Pro™ by Candela™, which has been widely used in the industry for 20 years now.
+Here at the clinic, we use the GentleMax Pro™ by Candela™, which has been used in the industry for over 20 years now.
 This dual-platform laser delivers a 755nm Alexandrite laser and a 1064nm Nd:YAG laser for different treatment options.
 It works on most types of Asian hair, too!

 Alexandrite lasers produce a longer beam of light, which means fewer pulses are needed to get the work done while avoiding skin damage.
 They come with rapid pulses, making them appropriate for quick treatments on large surface areas and in darker skin.
 Fewer pulses mean less discomfort and results that are long-lasting compared to IPL.

 Nd:YAG is much known for its use in removing hair on any skin tone.
 It also produces the longest beams, hence, requires even fewer pulses, shorter sessions, minimal discomfort, and reduced risk of complications.